HonkingGoose/git-gosling/docs/sandbox_git_status.md

 ## Git status command

-Let's see what `git status` will tell us about our `sandbox` repository.
+Let's see what `git status` tells us about our `sandbox` repository.

 ```git
 $ git status